Student examines eye on practice mannequin

 Clinical experience

-Clinical placements are scheduled by the program across various settings in Manitoba, including rural and urban areas.
+Clinical placements are scheduled by the program across various settings throughout Manitoba and surrounding areas.
 You will work with nurse practitioners and physicians.
 Financial support is available for rural placements and accommodations, according to program policies and funding.

 Tuition and fees